 What can you do to help?
-Provide hand strengthening exercises such as squeezing a rubber ball, playing with clay or climbing a rope.
-Encourage any activity where the child has to grasp firmly an object such as sewing, lego building, coloring, beading, modeling clay or even stirring cake batter.
+Provide hand-strengthening exercises such as squeezing a rubber ball, playing with clay, or climbing a rope.
+Encourage any activity where the child has to grasp firmly an object such as sewing, lego building, coloring, beading, modeling clay, or even stirring cake batter.
 Schedule regular intervals throughout the day and have your child perform different fine motor exercises.
 Set a timer to remind yourself to follow through.
-The OT Mom Learning Activities has a wealth of activity suggestions to strengthen the hands, as well as fingers.
+The OT Mom Learning Activities has a wealth of activity suggestions to strengthen the hands and fingers.
 Make a schedule for these different activities.
 Ask your child to help design the routine and be open to changing the routine frequently.

 Strengthen Core Muscles

 What can you do to help?
 Daily physical education is a must!
-Because students with dysgraphia tend to lag behind in core muscle development, it is important to involve them in activities that strengthen their core muscles.
-Gymnastics, dance, soccer or other sports can help.
+Because students with dysgraphia tend to lag behind in core muscle development, involving them in activities that strengthen their core muscles is important.
+Gymnastics, dance, soccer, or other sports can help.
 The solution does not have to cost a lot of money.
 One of my homeschool friends installed several chin-up bars in the house.
 The dad commented, “My boys need to move their large muscles as much as possible.”
 How wise!
 Running a mile every day or simply biking for a half hour can make a difference in all areas of learning.
 I was impressed with one mom’s solution.
 She gave her son stilts and assigned him to circle the house every couple of hours!
 Whatever activity you choose, build a daily routine where your child’s large muscles are on the move!